davidguzmanr/quickdraw-app/README.md

 # quickdraw-app
-A simple implementation of the game "Quick, Draw!" from Google.
+A simple implementation of the game [Quick, Draw!](https://quickdraw.withgoogle.com/) from Google.